hyunjinjeong/snu-db-2020/README.md

 ## Project 1-3: Implmenting DML

-Based on Project 1-1 and 1-2, implement functions that directly handle data, e.g., insert, delete, and select.
+Based on Project 1-1 and 1-2, implement DMLs that directly handle data with BerkeleyDB.

+- INSERT
+- DELETE
+- SELECT

 ## Environment and Versions